prisma/prisma1/content/04-Reference/03-API/03-Mutations.md

 ```

-Note the nested `contactDetails` object that takes the same input arguments as the `createContactDetails` mutation.
-After running this mutation, new author and contact detail node have been created that are now connected via the `AuthorContactDetails` relation.
+Notice that the nested `contactDetails` object that takes the same input arguments as the `createContactDetails` mutation.
+After running this mutation, a new `Author` and `ContactDetail` node have been created that are connected via the `AuthorContactDetails` relation.

 Here's the same mutation using GraphQL variables: